SeisPiano/DownloadSeisData/README.md

 ```
 Then this script `a2_get_event_info` will automatically match the corresponding metadata file to download the event information for each station.

 Set the network and event_length in `b2_download_eventdata`.
-The `event_length` means length of time series after each start time in seconds.
+The `event_length` means length of time series after each origin time in seconds.
 ```shell
 network=XO